Setting your access agreement strategy

 - the balance of activity between that aiming to improve access and that aiming to retain students and support them to achieve to their full potential and prepare for employment or further study.

-The national strategy for access and student success emphasises that to maximise impact and effectiveness, it is essential that you take a broad view of widening participation encompassing a student’s entire lifecycle – in other words that people from disadvantaged backgrounds are supported not only to aspire to, prepare for and access higher education, but also on their journey through their course and in preparing to progress to employment or further study.
+The national strategy for access and student success emphasises that to maximise impact and effectiveness, it is essential that you take a broad view of widening participation encompassing a student’s entire lifecycle.
+People from disadvantaged backgrounds should be supported not only to aspire to, prepare for and access higher education, but also through their course and in preparing to progress to employment or further study.

 Research by the Higher Education Funding Council for England (HEFCE) has shown disparities in outcomes for some groups of students including those from minority ethnic groups, students from disadvantaged areas and disabled students.
 When developing your access agreement you should consider any unexplained differences in outcomes for different groups of students at your institution and tell us about your plans to address these differences.